|

 decision?

-A. The Referee's decision explains how to appeal
+The Referee's decision explains how to appeal or request a

-You may also file your appeal or motion in person,
+for prompt receipt by the Appeals Division.
+You may also file an appeal in

 appeal?